 5) A portion sized treat once or twice a week will not have a negative effect on your weight loss goals

 Always carry around a snack in your handbag in case something comes up and you are not prepared for your next meal.
-Almonds are great for this or a bounce ball – definitely more important to eat than to go hungry.
+Almonds are great for this or a protein or bounce ball – definitely more important to eat than to go hungry.

-This is my philosophy of eating and it works well, don’t make eating well hard, make it deliciously tasty and enjoyable.
+This is my philosophy of eating and it works well, don’t make eating well hard, make it deliciously, tasty and enjoyable.

 Stay healthy x